alabamenhu/LanguageTag/README.md

 American English, nor way to know if the user finds Chilean Spanish intelligible.

+# Enums

+If you don't like working directly with language codes, there are some enum values that you can access whose `.Str` is equivalent to the associated IANA code:

+    use Intl::LanguageTag :enums;    # or :language-enum or :region-enum

+    say Language::English;               #  ↪︎ "English"
+    say Language::English.Str;           #  ↪︎ "en"
+    say Region::SaoTomeAndPrincipe;      #  ↪︎ "SaoTomeAndPrincipe"
+    say Region::SaoTomeAndPrincipe.Str;  #  ↪︎ "ST"

+While not currently supported, eventually the goal is to enable construction of `LanguageTag` objects by passing the appropriate values like the following:

+    LanguageTag.new: Language::Portuguese,
+                     Script::Latin,
+                     Region::Mozambique,
+                     Variant::Orthography1990

 # Supported Standards

 Intl::BCP47 implements [BCP47](https://tools.ietf.org/html/bcp47), which defines